fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/sandbox-simulation.md

 For rules of Bank account verification simulation, Refer to [here](https://docs.fintechprimitives.com/identity/verification/perform-bank-account-verification/)

 ### Order Simulation
-* Orders with amounts ending in 0, once successfully submitted to the ONDC gateway, are automatically simulated as successful at the RTA.
+* Orders with amounts ending in 0, once successfully submitted to the `cybrillapoa` gateway, are automatically simulated as successful at the RTA.
-* Orders with amounts ending in 1, once successfully submitted to the ONDC gateway, are automatically simulated as failed at the RTA.
+* Orders with amounts ending in 1, once successfully submitted to the `cybrillapoa` gateway, are automatically simulated as failed at the RTA.